hugopinto1997/FindMyProduct_FrontEnd/README.md

 # FindMyProduct

-A new Flutter mobile application and using Tensorflow Lite.
+A new Flutter mobile application with some features using Tensorflow Lite.

 ## Introduction